gpsportsclub20/Vir_Pro/docs/_sources/01_RoadMap/index.rst.txt

 While coding can be quite an arduous journey to embark on, draw strength and inspiration from those who have walked the untrodden paths and blazed the trails.

-As the saying goes: stand on the shoulders of giants to see further!
+As the saying goes: **Stand on the shoulders of giants to see further!**